Note: The ages to qualify for these programs vary, starting at age 16. Please call for more information.

 The Training for Employment and Academic Mastery (T.E.A.M.) program is a Workforce Investment Act initiative designed to help qualified youth complete their basic education and successfully transition to work or postsecondary training.
 In addition to academic training, the program specializes in résumé-building, career exploration, workforce preparation, occupational and soft skill training, and individualized counseling to address character development.
 T.E.A.M. is available at all Adult Education facilities managed by Black Hawk College in Rock Island County.
 For more information, call 309-796-8242.

 If you are still in high school, you must meet with your school counselor to be referred to the Optional Education Programs.
-If you are not currently enrolled in high school, call 309-755-3300 for registration information.
+If you are not currently enrolled in high school, contact:

 Students have the potential to earn credit more quickly in their home schools.
 Students who complete a full schedule of classes at the home school have the potential to earn 7 credits per year.
 Optional Education has a shorter day (4 or 5 hours), so students can only expect to complete 4 to 5 credits during an academic year.
 Some students earn less due to poor attendance or productivity